David Moore (restaurateur): Biography

-After achieving his Higher National Diploma in Hotel, Catering and Institutional Management (HCIMA), Moore seized the opportunity to do a work experience in the highly regarded The Box Tree, Ilkley in 1985 when the restaurant was of two Michelin Star status.
+After achieving his Higher National Diploma in Hotel, Catering and Institutional Management (HCIMA), Moore worked in the highly regarded The Box Tree, Ilkley in 1985 when the restaurant was of two Michelin Star status.
 In 1986, he took a position in Le Manoir aux Quat' Saisons, Great Milton, Oxon working alongside world-renowned chef Raymond Blanc.
-It is here where Moore learned more about the high end Michelin Star dining trade.
 Moore also worked for a stint in Le Louis XV restaurant in Monte Carlo's Hotel de Paris.

 In 1991, Moore opened his first French fine-dining restaurant, Pied à Terre on Charlotte Street in London's West End.
-Pied à Terre was an instant success, gaining Michelin star status just thirteen months after opening, and in January 1996 the second Michelin star was achieved.
-These two stars were retained until 1999.
-Asimakis Chaniotis is the head chef at Pied à Terre and gained his first Michelin star at the age of just 28.
-Chaniotis runs the Pied à Terre kitchen and heads up the fantastic team, producing creative and exciting food that continues to delight both diners and critics alike.
+Pied à Terre was an instant success, gaining Michelin star status just thirteen months after opening, and a second Michelin star in January 1996.

-In November 2004, a fire forced the closure of the restaurant for most of 2005 but Moore insisted it was immediately rebuilt, redecorated and resurrected back to life to re-open on 26 September 2005.
+In November 2004, a fire forced the closure of the restaurant for most of 2005 but Moore insisted it was rebuilt, redecorated and resurrected back to life to re-open on 26 September 2005.